 Common Career Mistakes and How to Avoid Them

-Are you doing everything to grow the status of your career but not getting results?
-Have you ever asked yourself why your friend or colleague has been promoted while you’re still stuck in the same position?
-In reality, the majority of us make mistakes when we work, which slows our the pace of growth.
-Learn about these mistakes and learn how you can avoid making them.
+Are you trying everything to progress the status of your career with no success?
+Have you ever thought about why your colleague or friend has been promoted while you’re still stuck in the same place?
+Most of us make a few common errors when we work, which slows our the pace of growth.
+Continue reading to learn about these mistakes and ways they can be avoided.

 Key Takeaways

-- Consider Mentoring, Continuing Learning and transferable skills development to remain in the game.
+- Seek Mentoring, Continuing Education and Transferable Skill Set Development to stay in the game.

 - Negativity should not be a part of any workplace.